-'''

 Kernel:

-'kernel' ID ':' STRING
+'kernel' ID ':' STRING 'contains' '{' KernelElementRef (','

-('with rules' STRING)?

-('owns' '{' KernelElement '}')?

-('uses' '{' KernelElementRef (',' KernelElementRef) '}')?

-(AddedTags)?;

-'''
+KernelElementRef) '}' AddedTags?;

 This maps directly to the language element with the same name.
 The ID creates a unique identifier for this Kernel, which maps to the attribute "name".
-The first STRING is considered as content for attribute "description".
-The second STRING is considered as content for attribute "consistencyRule".
-If this optional bit is not used, the empty string must be used for attribute "consistencyRule".
+The STRING is considered as content for attribute "description".
+If no STRING is given, the empty string must be used for attribute "description".
 KernelElementRef is a unique identifier to an element to be contained in this kernel.